Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-For more information about the provider resources, see the documentation on the Terraform website or mirror website.
+For more information about the provider resources, see the relevant articles on the Terraform website or its mirror.

 To create an infrastructure using Terraform:

-1. Install Terraform, get the authentication credentials, and specify the source for installing the Yandex Cloud provider (see Configure a provider, Step 1).
+1. Install Terraform, get the credentials, and specify the source for installing the Yandex Cloud provider (see Configure a provider, Step 1).

 Ready-made configuration